jelhub/scimgateway/README.md

 #### Install ScimGateway

 Open a command window (run as administrator)
-Create a directory for installation e.g. C:\CA\my-scimgateway and install in this directory
+Create a directory for installation e.g. C:\my-scimgateway and install in this directory

-	cd c:\CA\my-scimgateway
+	cd c:\my-scimgateway
 	npm init -y
 	npm install scimgateway --save

 Please **ignore any error messages** unless soap WSSecurityCert functionality is needed in your custom plugin code.
 Module soap installation of optional dependency 'ursa' that also includes 'node-gyp' then needs misc. prerequisites to bee manually be installed.

-**c:\\CA\\my-scimgateway** will now be `<package-root>`
+**c:\\my-scimgateway** will now be `<package-root>`

-index.js, lib and config directories containing example plugins have been copied from the original scimgateway package located under node_modules.
+index.js, lib and config directories containing example plugins have been copied to your package from the original scimgateway package located under node_modules.

 If internet connection is blocked, we could install on another machine and copy the scimgateway folder.

 #### Startup and verify default Loki plugin

-	node c:\CA\my-scimgateway
+	node c:\my-scimgateway

 	Start a browser
 	http://localhost:8880/Users?attributes=userName